Introduction to Model Driven Architecture

 Mappings are a set of rules or specifications that must be followed in order to transform information from PIM to PSM.
 Mapping considers model type to provide mappings for that specific model elements.
 That is how the PIM elements should be mapped to the specific PSM.
-Elements of PIM are marked to track how they are transformed.
+Elements of PIM are marked for tracking how they are transformed.
 Different mappings are defined according to different models and their elements.

 Transformation is a process that provides the workflow of how the PIM shall be transformed into PSM without losing any information.
 Mappings are used for the model as well as model instances transformation.
 In the case of instance, transformation PIM marks provide useful information on what instance of PIM shall be mapped as what instance in PSM.

-For example, a marked PIM is to be transformed java platform (PSM1) and also the same marked to be transformed to .Net platform (PSM2) of Microsoft.
+For example, a marked PIM is to be a transformed java platform (PSM1) and the same marked to be transformed to the .Net platform (PSM2) of Microsoft.
 In both the PSM transformation mappings are defined in MDA, it could be the same or could be different it further depends on instances of the model considered for mapping.

 This is a guide to Model Driven Architecture.
-Here we also discuss model-driven architecture with diagram along with the component.
+Here we also discuss model-driven architecture with a diagram along with the component.
 You may also have a look at the following articles to learn more –